 Taxi to Sai Wan Tang

-For HKD$130 per person, or HKD$250 return, you can hop abroad a speed boat and reach the village directly.
+For HKD$150 per person, you can hop abroad a speedboat and reach the village directly oneway.
 It is the most expensive method, but it’s the fastest.
 Simply look around the Sai Kung public pier and you will find a boat company that will take you.

 Sai Wan Village

 The first stop of the trip, Sai Wan is home to a lovely beach that’s relatively un-littered and stretches on for quite far.
-This will be your lunch stop or refreshment point if you require one, but the prices will be quite steep and inflate some more if there are road works.
-If you hike in, then bear in mind that there are more cafes closer to the sea and not just the one that greets you at the entrance.
+This will be your lunch stop or refreshment point if you require one, but the prices will be quite steep and inflate some more if there are roadworks.
+If you hike in, there are more cafes closer to the sea and not just the one that greets you at the entrance.

 I had the bean curd dessert, which costs HKD$15, because it’s the cheapest option.
 However, we did get a spectacular view of the sea.